Corning Ware Profile - Classic Black (1990)

 F-6/MC-6 = 1½ Qt, 24 oz divided shallow oval (1.8 L, 700 ml)

 F-4 = 2½ Qt shallow oval (2.5 L)

 Classic Black F-6/MC-6 divided dish.

 Two model numbers appear on the bottom of some divided dishes.
-On the outside, they are identical to an F-6 non-divided shallow oval, and divided dishes are marked "F-6" too.
-When it first appeared, the divided dish was placed among Corning's microwave cookware products rather than the French White line, so it might carry the number MC-6 too.
-Literature and packaging state that it holds 24 oz (700 ml), but its markings contradict that.
+On the outside, they are identical to an F-6 non-divided shallow oval, and divided dishes are also marked "F-6".
+When they first appeared in French White, they were placed among Corning's microwave cookware products rather than the regular French White line, so they often carry the number MC-6 too.
+Literature and packaging state that the divided dish holds 24 oz (700 ml), but its markings contradict that.

 Corning Ware Profile: Designer Casseroles

-Corning Ware Profile: French Bisque & French Bleu
+Corning Ware Profiles: French Bisque & Bleu, Delicious, Blue Band

 1983 Catalogue: Corning Ware Lids